dkhaothong/dkhaothong.github.io/_pages/about.md

 # Let's Chat.

-I'd love to talk: design in tech, opportunities to collaborate, or my experiences as a first-generation college graduate.
+I'd love to talk: opportunities to collaborate, my experiences as a first-generation college graduate, or design research.

 Shoot me an e-mail and we can work something out!